How you say something can be as important as what you say. This is true for face-to-face instructors, but it is critical in the virtual environment.

 How to Take Care of Your Speaking Voice

 Your voice is a powerful but delicate instrument.
+Here are four things to consider when using voice to maximize learning.

 1. Breathe deeply and relax